timsvoice/timothyvoice/ROADMAP.md

 ##Purpose

-A roadmap for me to follow when building a new product
+A roadmap for me to follow when building starting a new project Must contain useful information, intended for me as a personal playbook

+Code heavy (gist)
+I am the intended audience

 project setup
 sketches (how are they useful)